mauromotion/Steam-Game-Picker/README.md

 - The metacritic score
 - The various game's genres

-If you don't like the game you can click the green button and try another pick with the same settings you've chosen before.
+If you don't like the game you can click on the green button and try another pick with the same settings you've chosen before.
 Or, with the blue button, you can go back to the filters' page and make a different selection.
 ## Technical description: